A 401(k) is likely an important part of your retirement plan, but are you maximizing it to its full potential?

 Create a budget that helps you find where you might be losing money and funnel any extra savings into your 401(k).

-It’s also a good idea to consider other retirement investments you can add to your portfolio, including a high-yield savings account or real estate and stocks.
+It's also a good idea to consider adding other retirement investments to your portfolio, such as a high-yield savings account or real estate and stocks.